-This freely available information is not only invaluable to members of the public who wish to ensure that certain businesses are genuine and reputable, but also to many other organisations, such as the Police, The National Crime Agency, HMRC, etc. A vast amount of statistical data is also made available by Companies House, which enables:
+This freely available information is not only invaluable to members of the public who wish to ensure that certain businesses are genuine and reputable, but also to many other organisations, such as the Police, The National Crime Agency, HMRC, etc. A vast amount of statistical data is also made available by the Registrar, which enables:

 - government to understand the probable impact of policy changes and monitor the effects that economic changes have on businesses